fedbiomed/fedbiomed/docs/user-guide/advanced-optimization.md

 # Advanced Optimization in Fed-BioMed

-Advanced Optimization can be done in `Fed-BioMed` through the use of `declearn`, a Python package that provides gradient-based `Optimizers`. `declearn` is cross-machine learning framework, meaning that it can be used with most machine learning frameworks.
+Advanced Optimization can be done in `Fed-BioMed` through the use of `declearn`, a Python package that provides gradient-based `Optimizers`. `declearn` is cross-machine learning framework, meaning that it can be used with most machine learning frameworks (scikit-learn, PyTorch, Tensorflow, JAX, ...).

 The following chapter explains in depth how to use `declearn` optimization feature in `Fed-BioMed`.
 For an example, please refer to the [Advanced Optimizer tutorial]()